Igalia/wpewebkit.org/_posts/2019-06-13-wpebackend-fdo-1.3.1-released.md

 download: https://wpewebkit.org/releases/wpebackend-fdo-1.3.1.tar.xz
 ---

-This is the first development release leading towards the 1.4 series.
+This is a development release leading towards the 1.4 series.

 ### What's new in the WPEBackend-fdo 1.3.1 release?